 In many places of India where the Toddy palm trees are grown, the ripened fruit is covered with clay as it falls to the ground and a plant thus gets reproduced.
 Later the tender shoot popping out of the fruit is boiled, roasted and eaten.
 The fleshy stems are found to be very nutritious and fibrous.

-Sugar Palm fruit health benefits and Uses:
+Sugar Palm fruit with best Nutritional Values, Health benefits and Uses:

 1. Palm seeds are considered as a delicacy in India and other asian countries where the Palmyra trees are grown.
 During early summer, they are sold in markets and for a limited period of time.
 Summer holidays are enjoyed by preparing different types of drinks, pancakes and dishes prepared from the nutritious pulp.